 These messages can also be saved by taking a screenshot.
 Snapchat wants people to believe most of these messages are harmless, but the app has a reputation for sexting.
 However, you don’t need to panic.

-Snapchat has various settings that can be changed to help protect privacy and eliminate receiving inappropriate messages from strangers.
+Snapchat has various settings that can be changed to help protect the privacy and eliminate receiving inappropriate messages from strangers.

 Protecting Your Child on Snapchat